Learn something new every day

 For those who happen to be fans of cilantro, the herb grows well in USDA zones three and warmer, and it is very easy to cultivate, although it does have a tendency to “bolt,” or put out flowers and seeds too early.
 It grows best from seeds or cuttings, and is very well suited to container gardening, preferring full sun or part shade in hot climates, and moist, well drained soil.
 Regularly shearing the plant can help prevent bolting, since it encourages growth of fresh leaves.
 If cooks have trouble using all the cilantro they harvest through shearing, it can be ground into sauces or pesto and frozen.

-Do not throw away the roots as they are fantastic for flavouring dishes.
+Do not throw away the roots as they are fantastic for flavoring dishes.
 Clean and chop up finely, then fry in oil along with chopped up onions and/or garlic.
-It's regularly used in Thai dishes as a flavouring base.
+It's regularly used in Thai dishes as a flavoring base.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!